FranekPetara/Orbify/README.md

 how to use:

-1. remove "example" from .env.example, there are example environment variables there
+1. remove "example" from .env.example file name, there are example environment variables there

 2. In main folder run command: docker-compose build